gomander/napi-webp-animation/README.md

 | macOS x64        | ✓      | ✓      | ✓      |
 | macOS aarch64    | ✓      | ✓      | ✓      |
 | Windows x64      | ✓      | ✓      | ✓      |

+I have also tested with Deno and it works, though I have not written any automated tests for Deno.

 ## Contributing